friendly-bits/openwrt-packages/net/geoip-shell/DETAILS.md

 For more information about integration with OpenWrt, read [OpenWrt-README.md](OpenWrt-README.md)

+### Optional script
+- check-ip-in-source.sh
+  This script is intended for checks before installation.
+It does not get installed.

 ### User interface
 After installation, the user interface is provided by running "geoip-shell", which is a symlink to the -manage script.

 ## **Main scripts in detail**
-**geoip-shell-manage.sh**: serves as the main user interface to configure geoip after installation.
+**geoip-shell-manage.sh**: serves as the main user interface to configure geoip-shell after installation.
 You can also call it by simply typing `geoip-shell`.
 As most scripts in this suite, it requires root privileges because it needs to interact with the netfilter kernel component and access the data folder which is only readable and writable by root.
-Since it serves as the main user interface, it contains a lot of logic to generate a report, parse, validate and initiate actions requested by the user (by calling other scripts as required), check for possible remote machine lockout and warn the user about it, check actions result, update the config and take corrective actions in case of an error.
+Since it serves as the main user interface, it contains a lot of logic to parse, validate and initiate actions requested by the user (by calling other scripts as required), check for possible remote machine lockout and warn the user about it, check actions result, update the config and take corrective actions in case of an error.
 Describing all this is beyond the scope of this document but you can read the code.
 Sources the lib-status script when generating a status report.
 Sources lib-setup for some of the arguments parsing logic and interactive dialogs implementation.

-`geoip-shell <on|off>` : Enable or disable the geoip blocking chain (via a rule in the base geoip chain)
+`geoip-shell <on|off>` : Enable or disable the main geoblocking chain (via a rule in the base geoip chain)

-`geoip-shell <add|remove> [-c <"country_codes">]` :
-* Adds or removes the specified country codes to/from the config file.
-* Calls the -run script to fetch the ip lists for specified countries and apply them to the firewall (or to remove them).
+`geoip-shell stop` : Kill any running geoip-shell processes, remove geoip-shell firewall rules and unload ip sets

 `geoip-shell status`
 * Displays information on the current state of geoip blocking